antonfirsov/docs/2017/05-May/week4/2017-05-23-week-in-dotnet.md

-﻿The week in .NET - Happy Birthday .NET with Jan Kotas, Skyworld
+﻿The week in .NET - .NET poster, Happy Birthday .NET with Jan Kotas, Skyworld
 ===============================================================

 Previous posts: